Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Gasometer Town photo

-Gasometers or gasholders--huge storage containers for the gas used in heating and cooking--were built in many cities during the late 19th and early 20th Centuries, when gas was a commercial byproduct of coal mining, steelmaking, and other industrial processes.
 Today, many of the old gasometers have been replaced by pipelines and tank farms, but a few are being adapted to new uses.
 Among the latter are four 102-year-old gasholders in the Vienna's Simmering district, which have been reborn as a residential and commercial development named "Gasometer-Town."

 "G-town," as the locals call it, includes:

-• 70 shops, restaurants, bars, cafes, and a vinotheque.
+• Shops, restaurants, bars, and cafes.

 • A multiplex cinema with 12 screens.